By Namrata Arora Last Updated:

 This is the most exciting and very entertaining ritual of most Indian weddings.
 In Gujarati weddings, when the madhuparka is going on, the sisters of the bride try to hide the groom’s footwear and agree to return them only in exchange for money.

 Unlike most Hindu weddings, Gujarati weddings have 4 pheras rather than 7.
 The priest chants the mantras, while the couple takes rounds around the sacred fire.
 They take seven steps together that are known as the saptapadi.
 The married couple then seeks the blessings of all their elders.

 This is another one of the funny rituals of a Gujarati wedding.
 Here the groom catches hold of his mother-in-law’s saree and asks for more gifts.
-Her saree is then filled with gifts and cash by those present, and later given to the groom and his family.
+Her saree is then filled with gifts and cash, and later, is given to the groom and his family.